SECTION C1 - Using the online Autocad FREE tutorials.

 Using the Autocad online Tutorials

-This 3D tutorial course is particularly relevant to Cad 3D methods used in a functional Drawing Office design environment where working drawings and practical 3D designs are prime considerations.
+This 3D tutorial course conveys best practice as used in corporate 3D design environments where practical 3D design and subsequent working drawings are prime considerations.
 It concentrates on the following:-

 1. Creating Cad 3D models efficiently by not over or under modeling.
 (Efficient methods are used throughout the 3D tutorial course and are not highlighted specifically.)